 HeNe laser tubes that satisfy these requirements were used in many applications.
-Hand-held and in-counter barcode scanners were perhaps the most common with 100s of thousands of units deployed annually during their peak.
+Hand-held and in-counter barcode scanners were perhaps the most common with 100s of thousands of units deployed annually during their peak in the 1980s.
 Others include alignment, positioning, and document scanning.
-It's mostly a coincidence that they are suitable to be used as Zeeman lasers in very sophisticated metrology applications, a byproduct of low power (under 1 mW) making most of them 150 mm in total length or less and no requirement for a polarized output (which increases cost).
+It's mostly a coincidence and ironic that they are also suitable to be used as Zeeman lasers in very sophisticated metrology applications, a byproduct of low power (under 1 mW) making most of them 150 mm in total length or less and no requirement for a polarized output with its increased cost.

-Fortunately, most of these tubes are so-called "hard-sealed" so that they don't leak over any time scale that matters and thus a laser that was unused or healthy and put on the shelf in the 1980s will generally be perfectly usable 35+ years later with minimal if any reduction in performance.
+Fortunately, most of these tubes are so-called "hard-sealed" so that they don't leak significantly over any time scale that matters and thus a laser that was unused or healthy and put on the shelf in the 1980s will generally be perfectly usable 35+ years later with minimal if any reduction in performance.

 For the beam to be useful in an interferometer, it needs to be well collimated.
 The divergence of a diffraction limited beam from a single spatial mode laser like this is inversely proportional to diameter so a larger diameter beam can be better in this regard.
 It is also easier to align and provides more area minimizing the effect of the edges in cube corner where hitting them is unavoidable.